-I am an Assistant Professor of Social Communication at the School of Social Communication and Leadership in the Faculty of Human Sciences at St. Paul University (Federated with the University of Ottawa).
+I am an Assistant Professor of Social Communication at the School of Social Communication in the Faculty of Human Sciences at St. Paul University (Federated with the University of Ottawa).

 My approach to the study of culture, media and communication is multidisciplinary.
 My research encompasses new media and digital culture, social media, intangible heritage, popular culture, gender studies, critical theory, media archaeology and media history.